Ubuntu 21.04 was released on April 22, 2021, and serves as the latest stable release of the world’s most popular open-source desktop operating system.

 Firstly, Ubuntu 21.04 does NOT include GNOME 40.
 While new Ubuntu releases usually include the latest GNOME release – not this time.
 GNOME 40 introduces major design changes.
 Ubuntu devs feel they need more time to adapt those changes to suit its users.

 Secondly, there’s no no GTK4 in Ubuntu 21.04 either, at least not by default.
 GTK3 remains king.
 This is less of a surprise as there aren’t many apps currently using GTK4 fully (at least at the time of writing).

-As we covered recently, Ubuntu 21.04 makes the home folder private by default.
+Ubuntu 21.04 makes the home folder private by default.
 This long overdue change ensures new Ubuntu installs are as safe and secure as they can be for users, with non-encrypted home folders no longer ‘world readable’.

 These and other changes to expect in Ubuntu 21.04:

-- Wayland as default session
+- Wayland by default